+Athlete’s foot is one of the common skin diseases during the rainy season.
 The Mayo Clinic defines Athlete’s Foot as a fungal infection that usually begins between the toes.
 It is common among people who become sweaty in their tight-fitting shoes.
 Symptoms include a scaly rash, itching, stinging, and burning.
 Athlete’s Foot is contagious and can be spread via contaminated towels and clothing.

+Eczema is also one of the common skin diseases during the rainy season.
 Eczema, medically known as atopic dermatitis, is a condition characterized by redness and itching.
 The Mayo Clinic describes it as a long lasting (chronic) condition that tends of flare periodically.
 It is common in children but may occur at any age.
 It may also be accompanied by asthma or hay fever.
 As of date, there is no cure for this but self-case measures help relieve itching and outbreaks.

 The Mayo Clinic describes Ringworm (tinea corporis) as a rash caused by fungal infection.
 It is usually a red, itchy, circular rash with a clear skin in the middle.
 Ringworm gets its name because of its appearance and no worm is involved.
 Ringworm is often associated with athlete’s foot (tinea pedis), jock itch (tinea cruris), and ringworm of the scalp (tinea capitis).
 Ringworm may be spread by direct skin to skin contact.